 You need guidance to assess and walk the steps into a leadership position.

 You need help negotiating employment issues, from discrimination to harassment to salary increase.
 Even maternity/paternity leave and balance of work with parenting or aging parent responsibilities, and not lose your company or team esteem as a competent leader.

 At this stage of your career you know who you are, what you do best, what feels fulfilling, and you either feel on track with your goals or not.

-When we strategically develop your career plan over time, within the context of your whole life, based squarely on your values, purpose, current life needs and long-term direction, you more confidently assess and respond to these Choice Points with greater confidence.
+Through our career coaching services, when we strategically develop your career plan over time, within the context of your whole life—career life coaching—based squarely on your values, purpose, current life needs and long-term direction, you more confidently assess and respond to these Choice Points with greater confidence.
 With this foundation, you’ll be able to more quickly recognize new Choice Points as they come up in life, and we’ll be able to work them easily, seamlessly moving you further, faster.